Reusability and Transferability of Macro Actions for Reinforcement Learning: Experimental Setups

 \subsection{General Setup}

-All of the macro actions presented in this paper are generated by Algorithm~\ref{alg:genetic_algorithm}, if not specifically mentioned.
+All of the macro actions presented in this paper are derived by Algorithm~\ref{alg:genetic_algorithm}, if not specifically mentioned.
 The four parameters used in Algorithm~\ref{alg:genetic_algorithm}, $k$, $q$, $q_{+}$, and $q_{*}$, are set to 50, 8, 5, and 3 throughout our experiments, respectively.
-The former two parameters are designed to stabilize the average fitness of the population, while the latter two are selected such that GA prefers to append over alteration so as to encourage the growth of the length of our generated macro actions.
-The training time of ``fitness phase'' for Algorithm~\ref{alg:evaluation} is set to 5M, which is sufficient to determine whether the constructed macro action is good or bad.
-All of the curves presented in this paper are generated based on five random seeds, and are drawn with 95\% confidence interval (displayed as the shaded areas), except for Figs.~\ref{fig:learning_curves:generation:dense} and~\ref{fig:learning_curves:generation:enduro}.
+The former two parameters are designed to stabilize the average fitness of the population, while the latter two are selected such that GA prefers to append over alteration so as to encourage the growth of the length of our derived macro actions.
+The training time of ``fitness phase'' for Algorithm~\ref{alg:evaluation} is set to 5M, which is sufficient to determine whether the constructed macro action is satisfactory or not.
+Please note that all of the curves presented in this paper are generated based on five different random seeds, and are drawn with 95\% confidence interval (displayed as the shaded areas).